 In order for a police officer to pull you over in Norwich, Connecticut or any other Southeastern, Connecticut town, the officer needs reasonable suspicion that a crime has occurred.
 This includes something minor such as a motor vehicle infraction.
 Essentially, this means the officer need to have a reasonable reason that you did something wrong.

 Here is an example from Connecticut.
 A driver gave Brookfield police officers reasonable suspicion when she failed to stop at a stop sign.
 Police pulled the driver over, and upon smelling the odor of alcohol, asked the driver to perform a field sobriety test.
 She ended up being arrested for DUI.

-If you or anyone you know is arrested for DUI contact the DUI defense lawyers at The Bartinik Law Firm, PC., 100 Fort Hill Road, Groton, CT., at 860-445-8521 or toll free at 888-717-4211.
+If you or anyone you know is arrested for DUI contact the DUI defense lawyers at The Bartinik Law Firm LLC, 100 Fort Hill Road, Groton, CT., at 860-445-8521.